MEGA65/mega65-user-guide/style-guide.md

     * You may like to read more about the style guide here.
     * You may wish to change the program above to see what happens.

+* Such as, similarly, not like.
+Please try not to get this confused with the previous item!
+When describing that something is similar to something else, don't use the word like (too casual).
+  * The external microSD slot works similarly to the internal SD card slot.
+Not external microSD slot works like the internal SD card slot

 * Turn on, not power up or switch on.
 This is how it's worded in the C64 User Manual.
     * When you turn on your MEGA65, the following screen will appear.